-Thinking about donating your breastmilk?
+Thinking about donating breast milk?

-Here's what you need to know:
+Here's what you need to know.

 - Your milk will be tested for unwanted bacteria and pasteurised.
 All breast milk has bacteria in it, and in normal circumstances this is good for normal, healthy babies.
-However, because donated milk is used to feed preterm or sick babies, all unwanted bacteria is removed to avoid any risk.
+However, because donated milk is used to feed pre-term or sick babies, all unwanted bacteria is removed to avoid any risk.

 - You can donate milk already stored in your freezer, but the milk must be pasteurised within 90 days.
 Let the milk bank know as soon as possible so that it can be transported before it the 90 days are up.